 To be valid for tax purposes, a log book must contain specific information, but there is no compulsory format.
 Trips information must be recorded as soon as practicable after the completion of the journey.

 Log Book claims are only allowed by a taxpayer who owns or leases the car for which expenses are being claimed.

-We’ve prepared a simple spreadsheet which does the basic arithmetic needed to work out the business expense percentage in MS Excel (PC Windows version only).
+We’ve prepared a simple spreadsheet which serves this purpose.
+It does the basic arithmetic needed to work out the business expense percentage.
+It is an MS Excel (PC Windows version only) (.xls).

 You can get it here for $1.97: